Samet-MohamedAmin/CropML/README.md

 # what is CropML?
 Well, for the moment it's a mess of code.
-I've create this application for a single reason and now I want to improve it and publish it.
+I've created this application for a single reason and now I want to improve it and publish it.
 It works prettry fine, but some existing features make bugs and the code is not editable.